aaroncampf/NeoNotes/README.md

 # NeoNotes

 A basic CRM application created for use at AJP Northwest by Aaron Campf.
+The goal of this application is to create a very lightweight CRM application that can export data to other applications.
+Maintainability and minimism are the primary focus of this application to ensure maximumn productivity with minimal overhead for entering data.

 ## Disclaimer
 In return for porting my original Winforms application into WPF and for the initial redesign I was allowed to use the project as an example.